carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 > ## Exercise: Downloading data from a protected bucket
 >
-> Use `earthaccess`, to download an asset from the ASTGTM version 003 dataset.
+> Use `earthaccess` to download 10 files from the ASTGTM version 003 dataset.
 >
 > >## Solution
 > >